Silverasdf/cs426-project/README.md

 ## Acknowledgments

-Thank you to the University of Tennessee department of EECS for providing the opportunity to learn and grow in the field of computer science, as well as my professor of this current class, Dr. Jack Marquez, and my TAs.
+Thank you to the University of Tennessee department of EECS for providing the opportunity to learn and grow in the field of computer science, as well as our professor of this current class, Dr. Jack Marquez, and our TAs.